-Dorking Freestyle Sport Kickboxing (DFSK) is an independent club which is based at the Priory School, Dorking, Surrey.
+Freestyle Kickboxing Academy (FKA) is an independent club which is based at the Priory School, Dorking, Surrey.

-Whether you're a novice, an experienced fighter, or an ex-student, pop in anytime.
-The doors are open to everyone to become part of the DFSK family: Meet our team!
+Whether you're a novice or experienced, pop in anytime.
+The doors are open to everyone to become part of the FKA family: Meet our team!

-Everyone that enters The DFSK Dojo, is treated with the same level of respect.
+Everyone that enters The FKA Dojo, is treated with the same level of respect.
 As a club we will develop our students' skills and their levels of fitness, in turn, we gain their trust and build their self-esteem, confidence and abilities.
 We acknowledge everyone has different abilities and strengths.
-As instructors, we work with our students and improve their performance with time
+As instructors, we work with our students and improve their performance with time.

 In every class, we improve ourselves by pushing our boundaries, whilst increasing both our physical and mental control.
 These experiences develop confidence and a sense of determination throughout our lives.

 To become a person of honour in Martial Arts are through respecting people for their differences, sharing knowledge, and having strong moral principles and honesty in our dealings.

 Karate was created in the 18th century on the island of Okinawa in Japan.
 At the time, the use of weapons had been prohibited.
 To respond to possible looting and robberies, people began to seek self-defense techniques in which they only used their own bodies.
 Karate means “empty hands”.
 Throughout the history of karate, different masters have developed their own self-defense techniques.
 Thus, there are numerous styles of Japanese art.